-Farm Sector Profitability Expected To Weaken in 2015
+Farm Sector Profitability Weakens Considerably in 2015 From Recent 2013 Peak

 Get the 2015 forecast for farm sector income.

 Median Income of Farm Operator Households Expected To Dip in 2015

 The median income of farm households has increased steadily over the past 5 years, peaking at an estimated $80,620 in 2014.
-However, farm household median income is forecast to decrease slightly in 2015, to $79,287.
+However, the median income of farm households is forecast to decrease slightly in 2015, to $78,284.
 Given the broad USDA definition of a farm, many farms are not profitable even in the best farm income years.
-The projected median farm income of -$1,504 is lower than the 2014 estimate of -$869.
-Most farm households earn all of their income from off-farm sources—median off-farm income is forecast to increase 4 percent in 2015 to $72,494.
-(Note: Because they are based on unique distributions, median total income will generally not equal the sum of median off-farm and median farm income.)
+The projected median farm income earned by farm households of -$1,624 is lower than the 2014 estimate of -$869.
+Most farm households earn all of their income from off-farm sources—median off-farm income is forecast to increase 3.6 percent in 2015 to $72,494.
+(Note: Because some farm households derive more of their income from farming, median total income will generally not equal the sum of median off-farm and median farm income.)

 Get the 2015 forecast for farm household income.